 Since 2017, the Integrated Benefits program has been partnering with states to combine the application processes for healthcare, food, childcare, and cash benefits.
 We piloted this strategy with state governments and civic tech allies in Michigan, Alaska, Colorado, Louisiana, and Vermont.
 Along with our partners in these pilot states—the Center on Budget and Policy Priorities, Nava Public Benefit Corporation, and Civilla—we gained a realistic view of the challenges and opportunities in integrating benefits.

 This work is only possible through collaboration with state agencies that are ready and willing to shift services to meet people where they are.
-In Michigan, we helped create a streamlined process for SNAP and Medicaid applicants—and the application now takes less than 20 minutes to complete.
+Our project led by Michigan’s Department of Health and Human Services built upon Civilla’s form redesign work to create a streamlined process for the state’s SNAP and Medicaid applicants—and the application now takes less than 20 minutes to complete.
 Our work with Louisiana gave state agencies the tools to deliver services during COVID-19, including text messages sent to more than 400,000 people with SNAP benefits to help them stay enrolled.

 We are redesigning how people access social safety net benefits in states across the country.